cyanzhong/docs.taio.app/docs/faq.md

 ## Why doesn't iCloud sync work?

 We use system's iCloud Drive service directly, which means we can't interfere with the synchronization process too much.
-In many cases, iCloud Cloud service is affected by the network environment, so we ask that you try switching networks or be patient when you encounter problems.
+In many cases, iCloud Cloud service is affected by the network environment, so we suggest that you try switching networks or be patient when you encounter problems.

 ## What's the pricing model?